-Furthermore, Conduit is well positioned, and intends, to pursue additional relationships and/or partnerships with third parties for the licensing of further assets which are currently deprioritized.
-We plan to focus our efforts on developing clinical assets to address diseases that impact a large population where there is no present treatment or the present treatment, carries significant unwanted side effects.
+Furthermore, Conduit believes that it is well positioned to pursue, and intends to pursue, additional relationships and/or partnerships with third parties for the licensing of further assets which are currently deprioritized.
+We plan to focus our efforts on developing clinical assets to address disorders that impact a large population where there is no present treatment or the present treatment, carries significant unwanted side effects.

-Our Initial Pipeline: HK-4 Glucokinase Activator Cocrystal, AZD1656 and AZD5904
+Our Initial Pipeline: HK-4 Glucokinase Activator Cocrystal, AZD1656, and its metabolite AZD5658 and AZD5904

-We wholly own the intellectual property and the rights to further develop the solid-form patent pending Cocrystals of AZD1656 (AZD1656 Cocrystal WO2023084313 - Patent Expires 02/09/2042) which we intend to target a wide range of autoimmune diseases.
+We wholly own the intellectual property and the rights to further develop the solid-form Cocrystals of AZD1656 (AZD1656 Cocrystal- pending international patent applications, which, if granted should expire no earlier than 2042) that we intend to target a wide range of autoimmune disorders.

-Through our agreements, we have the exclusive rights to fund the development of clinical assets, AZD1656 and AZD5904, which are licensed to St George Street by AstraZeneca, in five indications.
+In addition, we currently have the exclusive rights to develop clinical assets, AZD1656 and AZD5658 in all human indications and AZD5904 in idiopathic male infertility which are licensed to us by AstraZeneca.